VFA-86

 Strike Fighter Squadron 86 (VFA-86) is a strike fighter squadron of the United States Navy.
 It is equipped with the F-35C Lightning II and is stationed at Naval Air Station Lemoore, California.
 The squadron is nicknamed "Sidewinders", leading to the call sign Winder.
 The unit is currently assigned to Carrier Air Wing 11 tail code NH.

+The unit's patch appears in Top Gun: Maverick, worn by Greg Tarzan Davis.